astropy/astropy/docs/development/docguide.rst

   explicitly mentioned in the documentation.

-The detalis of the docstring format are described on a separate page:
+The details of the docstring format are described on a separate page:

 .. toctree::
     docrules